daniel-vera-g/typo/docs/language.md

 1. Grammar and spelling is automatically checked by github actions through [TeXtidote](https://github.com/sylvainhalle/textidote).
 It uses a dictionary for custom words located at `.github/mydict.txt`
-2. For local writing in VScode there are two main extensions:
+2. For local writing in VS Code there are two main extensions:
    [vscode-spell-checker](https://github.com/streetsidesoftware/vscode-spell-checker)
    and
    [vscode-spellright](https://github.com/bartosz-antosik/vscode-spellright).